abijithraaz/Data-Centric-AI/README.md

 > Custom Crop Augmentation.

 ## Process-Steps
  >  Started the training with raw data from the website and analysed the accuracy.
-It will be more less than the baseline accuracy.
+Its more less than the baseline accuracy.

  >  Then we used the mentioned preprocess and cleaned the data.
 It gives the promising accuracy as compared to baseline accuracy in the website.